Vascular Laser Vein Therapy in Austin

 - Improving the strength of your legs with physical activity

-- Use of compression stockings or garments designed to encourage blood flow to the heart and reduce the pooling of blood in the veins
+- Using compression stockings to encourage blood flow to the heart and reduce the pooling of blood in the veins

 Vascular vein laser treatments use high-intensity light to precisely target and heat the lesion while protecting the surrounding skin.
 Small red spider veins on the face or lower body can be treated, as well as larger blue-green colored veins on the legs.
-Patients will notice improvements after one treatment with no downtime, although multiple sessions may be required for an optimal result.
+Patients will notice improvements after one treatment with no downtime, although multiple sessions may be required to see ideal results.

 What To Expect After Laser Treatment

 With any laser procedure, most patients can walk immediately following the treatment.
 With simple laser treatment, there should be no impact on your regular daily activities.
-With the endovenous laser treatment, wearing compression stockings for at least a week following the procedure is usually required.
+With an endovenous laser treatment, it’s usually necessary to wear compression stockings for at least a week following the procedure.

-To learn more about vascular vein laser treatment, or to schedule a visit, please give us a call at (512) 459-6800, or simply fill out the form to the right and someone from our office will be in touch with you shortly.
+To learn more about vascular vein laser treatment, or to schedule a free consultation, please give us a call at (512) 599-8672, or simply fill out the form to the right and someone from our office will be in touch with you shortly.